 Modules Contents and Objectives

-Objectives: To introduce the pedagogical objectives and contents to participants.
+Introduction to the training's objectives, contents and organisation to participants.
 To ensure that the expectations of trainees are coherent with the learning objectives defined for the programme.

 Managing People & Organisations